teresa-wolfiivp/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 It means that trying to optimize code before it's necessary can often lead to more problems than it solves.
 It's better to write clear, simple code first and then optimize only where necessary.

+# 2023-12-11
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and potential bugs.
+It's often better to write clear, simple code first and optimize only when profiling indicates that a particular section of code is causing performance issues.